 1. Instrumentation Switched Capacitor Building Bloc - using a 'flying' or switched capacitor

-One way of removing, or at least reducing some of the problems of rouge signals when we make a measurement, is to make sure we don't directly connect our experiment to the amplifier at all !
+One way of removing, or at least reducing, some of the problems of rogue signals when we make a measurement, is to make sure we don't directly connect our experiment to the amplifier at all!

-An integrated circuit called a LTC1043 is a 'Instrumentation Switched Capacitor Building Bloc' (see data sheet link below) that has all the switching internally sorted-out and you just need to add a few other components (the capacitors in particular) to try it out.
-Check out the data sheet for a better explanation of how it works:
+An integrated circuit called a LTC1043 is an 'Instrumentation Switched Capacitor Building Bloc' that has all the switching internally sorted-out, you just need to add a few other components (the capacitors in particular).
+The data sheet provides more details [2].

 see data sheet here: